teyden/experimental-biology-2015/2015-03-01-template-teyden.md

 *In terms of our motive…*
-At CREA, they are approaching modelling the concept of aging from a systems biology standpoint, looking at interactions between biological components in the body to give rise to function and behaviour of that system.
+CREA is attempting to model the concept of aging from a systems biology standpoint, looking at interactions between biological components in the body to give rise to function and behaviour of that system.

 Hence, as **BIOLOGICAL AGING is a subject of growth**, which is a **function of time (i.e. X(t) …)**, as well as a **function of several additional parameters**…
 <ul>